awsdocs/amazon-s3-userguide/doc_source/olap-create.md

    }
    ```
 **Important**
-When using Object Lambda access points, the payload should not contain any confidential information\.
+When you're using Object Lambda access points, make sure that the payload does not contain any confidential information\.

 ### Using the AWS CloudFormation console and template<a name="olap-create-cfn-console"></a>